โš ๏ธ

 Packaging that can be organically recovered through composting.
 PPWR distinguishes industrial compostable from home compostable.
 Permitted only for specific applications (e.g., tea bags, coffee capsules, some fresh food wrapping).
 Technical criteria pending ACT-05.

 Italy filed TRIS notification 2026/0167/IT seeking exemption for compostable single-use food-service packaging.
-EC response pending ~July 2026.
+EC response still pending as of August 4, 2026.

 Life Cycle Assessment (LCA)Not directly applicable under PPWR